-Performance Training includes the actions involved in preparing athletes for the demands of their sport, while at the same time, using specific strategies to improve qualities such as speed, agility, quickness, power, strength, and reaction time, all while decreasing the chance of injury.
+Performance Training preparing athletes for the demands of their sport, while at the same time, using specific strategies to improve qualities such as speed, agility, quickness, power, strength, and reaction time, all while decreasing the chance of injury.

 A good training program begins with a thorough assessment to uncover the strengths and weaknesses of each individual.
 It is a little like taking your car in for a 'diagnostic check' to determine the problem(s) before you try to fix them.
-Prior to 1-on-1 and small group training AthleteEdge recommends our in-depth analysis for each client.
+Prior to our training, AthleteEdge recommends our in-depth analysis for each athlete.

 The training is then based on the outcome of the assessment, the goals of the athlete, the demands of the sport and position, and the time of the sports season when the training is taking place.

-This gives us an all-encompassing look at each athlete who is trusting us to help them reach their full athletic potential.
+This gives us a complete look at each athlete who is trusting us to help them reach their full athletic potential.

 We train youth athletes (ages 8-13) based on their level of physical and mental maturity, and their training experience, to ensure they are capable of handling the training atmosphere, and that we are not putting unnecessary stress on their body.